 Q: Where should I purchase my new computer?

 A: You can purchase your computer from any dealer.
-Online computer makers like Dell and Gateway offer the chance to create your own custom computer, while chain stores like Best Buy, Fry’s and Costco give you the opportunity to see the computer up-close and give it a test drive.
+Online computer makers like Dell, Lenovo, or HP offer the chance to create your own custom computer, while chain stores like Best Buy, Fry's, and Costco give you the opportunity to see the computer up close and give it a test drive.
 Whatever option you choose, here are some things to consider and questions to ask your salesperson.

 Q: What type of warranty comes with the computer?
 Where do I take it for repairs and what is the average turnaround time?
 What type of technical support is included?

 The Cal Maritime Information Technology Department will not service personally-owned computers.
 You are responsible for the configuration and repair of whatever computer you bring to campus.
-Research how current customers rate their overall customer service experience when they seek help.
+Research how current customers rate their overall customer service experience when they seek help, and the type of warranty is included with your purchase.

 Q: What operating system and software applications come pre-installed on the computer?